labhstats/lbhs_stroke_seg_man/README.md

 A .sh script may be the most efficient to flip the required (or all) images.

-## Speed and core/thread usage comments
+## Speed, performance and core/thread usage comments
 In the example run (done on a single core) at LINDA's GitHub page, the run took 3.5 hours.
 This may appear as "too much" in some situation.
 But, as experienced on our test rig, the computational time is at best 1/7th of this.
 It is unknown what Hz the CPU in the example run had.

 ### Test case 1 - Large stroke